GSA/digitalgov.gov/content/news/2024/04/2024-04-15-delivering-seamless-customer-journeys.md

 date: 2024-04-15
 title: Delivering seamless customer journeys
 deck: Back-end coordination is key
 summary: A case study on how GSA measures and analyzes related websites to create a more seamless customer journey.
 # See all topics at https://digital.gov/topics
 topics:
-  - accessibility
+  - customer-experience
-  - best-practices
+  - user-experience
-  - communication
+  - analytics
 # See all authors at https://digital.gov/authors
 authors:
-  - aaron-snow
+  - aaron-meyers
 slug: delivering-seamless-customer-journeys

-primary_image: 10x-areas-of-focus
+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 ## When two rivers meet

 Let’s do a little experiment.
 Visit two government websites on similar topics (for example, try [buy.gsa.gov](https://buy.gsa.gov/) and [gsa.gov/buy](https://www.gsa.gov/buy-through-us)).
 Do they look the same?
 Probably not.